Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Add another tbsp oil.
+Check this step before adding heat or liquid: Add another tbsp oil.

 Timing check